General COVID-19 Information

 Centers for Disease Control and Prevention Videos

 The Centers for Disease Control and Prevention (CDC) have posted a series of ASL videos on COVID-19 here.
+Topics include testing, vaccines for children and adults, and planning safer outings and visits.

 Free WiFi Hotspots Statewide